Article updated September 2021

 Where you set a daily budget and Google Ads will attempt to bring you as many clicks as they can for your set budget.
 You can also set a maximum cost per click to make sure Google doesn’t spend more than you would.
-If you use automatic bidding I would highly recommend setting a maximum CPC!
+If you use automatic bidding I would highly recommend setting a maximum budget for CPC ads!

 You only pay when someone clicks on your advert but this option allows you to control your maximum bids.
 You can set bids at the Ad Group level, keyword level or placement level.
 I personally like this option as I feel it gives you more control over what you spend per click.

-CPM bidding is the most common option for advertisers who are targeting the Display Network as this is the best option if you are trying to increase or improve your brand visibility.
+CPM bidding is the most common option for advertisers who are targeting the Display Network as this is the best option if you are trying to increase or improve your brand awareness.

-There is one downside that this bidding strategy brings which is the fact that you could potentially pay for a thousand impressions but receive no clicks to your website.
+One of the downsides of CPM ads is that you could potentially pay for a thousand impressions but receive no clicks to your website.

-On the other hand a benefit of CPM ads are that the display network is solely judged on price so if it has the highest bid it will rank at number 1, whereas CPC bids are judged on CTR, Quality Score and other relevance factors.
+On the other hand, a benefit of CPM ads is that the display network is solely judged on price so if it has the highest bid it will rank at number 1, whereas CPC bids are judged on CTR, Quality Score and other relevance factors.

 To summarise, both bidding strategies are different but both have their own benefits and drawbacks.
-They can be used for different campaign goals such as driving traffic to your site or driving brand awareness.
-CPC bidding is mainly used for Search Network campaigns and CPM bidding is primarily used for Display Network campaigns.
+They can be used for different campaign goals such as driving traffic to your site, driving brand awareness or getting sales for your retail business.
+Something to bear in mind with each pricing model for online ads CPC bidding is mainly used for Search Network campaigns and CPM bidding is primarily used for Display Network campaigns.